How to Make an NTL Application

 What is the process to make an NTL application?

-Applicants can include their spouse, partner or dependent children under the age of 18 on their NTL application form, although each dependant will be assessed in the same way as the primary applicant.
-This means that the Home Office must be satisfied that each person has indefinite leave status.
+Applicants can include a spouse, partner or dependent children under 18 in the same application.
+However, each person’s eligibility will be assessed individually.
 Children aged 18 or over must apply separately.

-What happens if the applicant has no proof of indefinite leave?
+What if you don’t have no proof of indefinite leave?

 When will indefinite leave be lost due to absences from the UK?

-There are various circumstances in which leave can be lost due to absences from the UK, for example, applicants who were deemed to have acquired indefinite leave through being settled in the UK on 1 January 1973 may have lost their indefinite leave if they’ve since been outside the Common Travel Area (CTA).
-Before 30 July 2000, if a person left the CTA, their leave would usually automatically lapse and they would require a further grant of leave upon re-entry to the UK to resume settlement.
-However, an individual would normally have met the returning residence requirements if they’d been ordinarily UK resident within the previous two years.
+For those who were deemed to have acquired indefinite leave through being settled in the UK on 1 January 1973, status may have lapsed if they later left the Common Travel Area (CTA).
+Before 30 July 2000, indefinite leave would usually lapse automatically when a person left the CTA, and they would require a new grant of leave on return to resume their settled status.
+Generally, a person would have been permitted to return if they had been ordinarily resident in the UK within the previous two years.

-Under section 3(4) of the 1971 Act, and articles 13 to 13B of the Leave to Enter and Remain Order 2000, a person will now lose indefinite leave status where they’ve been outside the UK for more than a continuous period of two years unless any of the following apply:
+Under current rules, as set out in section 3(4) of the Immigration Act 1971 and articles 13 to 13B of the Immigration (Leave to Enter and Remain) Order 2000, a person will lose their indefinite leave if they have been outside the UK for a continuous period of more than two years, unless one of the following exceptions applies:

-• they’re the dependant of a British citizen or settled person in permanent employment within either the Foreign and Commonwealth Office, Department for International Development, Home Office or British Council and
+• They have been living overseas with a British citizen or settled person who is in permanent employment with the Foreign, Commonwealth and Development Office, the Home Office, or the British Council.

-• they return to the UK in circumstances where they don’t require leave to enter.
+• They return to the UK in circumstances where they do not require leave to enter.

 How much is an NTL application?